TehShrike/joshduff.com/content/2014-10-19-shadow-of-mordor.md

 Like Mount & Blade, Shadow of Mordor lets me claim that satisfying feeling of setting my sights on a foe and fighting until I can challenge and take them down.

-Unlike any other action game that I remember, though, Shadow of Mordor brings a triple-A polish to that experience.
+But unlike any other action game that I remember, Shadow of Mordor brings a triple-A polish to that experience.

 In Mount & Blade, I recruited unique named characters with their own strengths, backstories and relationships with each other.
-Ostensibly, they cared about whether or not I attacked certain factions, or whether I let merchants live.
+Ostensibly, they cared about whether or not I attacked certain factions, or whether I killed off merchant caravans.
 But my personal relationship with them never advanced beyond seeing them as "spear guy" "sword lady" and "archer dude".

-Shadow of Mordor's bad guys are similar in that they are procedurally generated, but the attributes that the game rolls up for them are inescapably relevant.
-Not for their expertly-written backstories, but because they all relate directly to the NPC's ability to survive my attack and kill me.
+Shadow of Mordor's bad guys are procedurally generated, but the attributes that the game rolls up for them are inescapably relevant.
+Not for their expertly-written backstories, but because they all relate directly to the NPC's ability to survive my attacks and kill me.

-Calling someone a "beastmaster" and giving them a fur coat is all well and good, but when he one-shots a caragor that I send after him, I start to take their character a bit more seriously, even if it does boil down to a title and a bullet-point list of skills and flaws.
+Calling someone a "beastmaster" and giving them a fur coat is all well and good, but when he one-shots the caragor that I send after him, I start to take their character a bit more seriously, even if it does boil down to a title and a bullet-point list of skills and flaws.

 Shadow of Mordor also sets itself apart from the Batman series by extending the unique character generation to the nameless droogs.
-Batman had the luxury of fighting the same ten guys over and over, but I have to worry about whether or not this urak grunt is going to be able to toss me on my ass when I try to flip over him.
+Batman had the luxury of fighting the same ten guys over and over, but I have to worry about whether or not this urak grunt is going to have the "toss me on my ass" ability when I try to flip over him.

 Is it enough?
 =========

-I haven't even gotten to the gameplay feature that people seem to most enjoy - turning urak to join my side and take position among the other captains.
+I haven't even experienced the gameplay feature that people seem to most enjoy - turning urak to my side to take position among the other captains.
 Check out [Tom Francis talking about his crew](http://www.pentadact.com/2014-10-18-what-works-and-why-saurons-army/) to get a big grin on your face.

 Unlocking that skill could keep me involved in the world for a while longer, but the trappings of the game do make it hard.
 [Shamus Young's takedown of the written storytelling](http://www.escapistmagazine.com/articles/view/video-games/columns/experienced-points/12479-Shadow-of-Mordor-is-Tawdry-Tolkien-Fanfiction) is accurate.
 The only enjoyable part so far has been the song Gollum sang about how he wanted to stab me.

 As I level up, I have started to feel like I could probably take on most of the captains now.
 This removes a lot of the context that actually makes the game fun - I can understand why a [no-upgrades run](http://nowrongwaytoplay.tumblr.com/post/99486423288/shadow-of-mordor-permadeath-no-upgrades-run) would be more rewarding.

-Worst of all, I have to play a character who, unlike me, doesn't care about doing battle with challenging opponents, but only the wholesale slaughter of a race in some vague kind of revenge fantasy.
+Worst of all, I have to play a character who, unlike me, doesn't care about doing battle with challenging opponents, but only the wholesale slaughter of a race in some vague revenge fantasy.

 In Mount & Blade my character was businesslike and effective, going toe to toe with other knights.
-Shadow of Mordor's Talion constantly speaks of his enemies with derision, and revels in gutting them.
+Shadow of Mordor's Talion talks about his enemies with his nose in the air, and revels in gutting them.

 Cautiously optimistic
 =========

-Shadow of Mordor took a step forward in turning open worlds into the sweet sweet crack that gamers want.
+Shadow of Mordor takes a step forward in turning open worlds into the sweet sweet crack that gamers want.
 They stumbled on a gameplay contextualization a step above what the other big-label games have been using (e.g. Grand Theft Auto's "isn't it sweet to steal any car and drive around really fast").

 It's encouraging to see a big-budget game with great player motivation in its game world.
 I hope to see more publisher-funded titles trying to copy these ideas.